JeffM-Code/PortfolioWork/ML/DevelopmentDetails/README.md

 <img src="workflow.png" alt="workflow" width="860" height="780"/><br><br><br>
 *General model development workflow**<br><br><br>

 Utilization of cloud technologies (AWS, Azure, or GCP) can help automate most aspects of this workflow, for greater efficiency and model performance.
-I am building my Azure and AWS cloud engineering skills, so I hope to be able to architect end-to-end ML solutions in that way, as it's more robust.<br><br>
+I am constantly growing my Azure and AWS cloud engineering skills, so I hope to be able to architect end-to-end ML solutions in that way, as it's more robust.<br><br>

 For instance, through Azure:<br><br>